energychain/casa-corrently/README.md

 Further Documentation is available as Casa Corrently Chapter at: https://casa.corrently.de/books/nutzung-von-node-red/chapter/gr%C3%BCnstromz%C3%A4hler-%28discovergy-meter%29

 ## Maintainer / Imprint
-This module is not an official contribution by Discovergy GmbH.

 <addr>
 STROMDAO GmbH  <br/>
 Gerhard Weiser Ring 29  <br/>